Nabute/django-lisan/README.md

 ## Contributing

-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on GitHub.
+If you find any issues or have suggestions for improvements, feel free to open an issue or/and submit a pull request.
 Contributions are always welcome.

 ## License